TrivadisPF/trivadis-technology-radar/radar/2019-07-01/event-driven-architecture.md

 alternativeTo:	[]
 skillsNeeded:	[]
 supportsTvdBB:	[]
-owners:         []
+owners:         [Guido Schmutz]
+knowHowPageURI:	""
 status:			draft
 featured:       true
 ---

-Event Driven Architecture is an architectural style ...
+Event Driven Architecture is an architectural style promoting the production, detection, consumption of, and reaction to events.